Last updated September 2019

 - If you are prone to seasickness, consider taking the helicopter during the months when the sea is at its roughest.

-Hilton Seychelles Labriz Resort & Spa markets itself as a secluded island paradise.
+The Hilton Seychelles Labriz Resort & Spa markets itself as a secluded island paradise.
 That was precisely the feeling we got during our stay.
-The opportunity to explore deep jungle and swim on beautiful empty beaches, all while enjoying the comforts of a 5-star resort is unbeatable.
-Even with rooms that could need a little upgrade, the hotel is without a doubt our favorite hotel in the Seychelles.
+The opportunity to explore dense jungle and swim on beautiful empty beaches, all while enjoying the comforts of a 5-star resort is unbeatable.
+Even with rooms that could use a little upgrade, the hotel is without a doubt our favorite one in the Seychelles.
 Next time we will surely stay longer than two nights!